veracity/veracity-documentation/sections/identity/client-credentials-api-access/5-validating-cc-token.md

 [Previous - 4.
 Acquiring access token using MSAL in C#](4-msal-access-token.md)

-This tutorial will help you build a Client Credentials validator in your .NET 6 API.
-Note that all code samples are for C#.
+In this tutorial we will validate a Client Credentials token.

+Note that all code samples are written in .NET.

 First we need to create a simple **ASP.NET Core Web API** project in Visual Studio: